How to maximize that first impression on your website

 Your homepage is typically the first thing visitors see on your website.
 It should grab their attention and direct them to your services or products.
 You also want to communicate your expertise so they’ll want to take that next step towards working with you, buying your product, or signing up for your course.

 It doesn’t have to be fancy.
 Your headline should be clear and simple, explaining what you do, who you do it for, and how you do it differently.
 The simpler the language, the more effective the message.

-2. An explanation on how you can solve your visitor’s problem(s)
+2. Include an explanation of how you can solve your website visitor’s problem(s)

 This goes along with your headline.
 You want to grab your audience right away, making them understand that you can help them and their specific problem.
 You can elaborate on your visitor’s pain points and struggles, and then share how you can eliminate them with your amazing service/product/course/solution.
 A clear call-to-action (CTA) with each solution will direct your visitors to exactly where you want them to go next (contact form, shop page, etc)

 Testimonials from past customers help demonstrate your expertise and results and get new visitors excited about your offerings.
 Logos from industry groups and organizations are also great here!
 If you’ve been a guest on a podcast or another blog, share those links here.
 Celebrate yourself!
 Brag a little.

 4. Build your email list with an opt-in form